voyb/Bottle-Spinner/README.md

 ## Randomness

-NCBS uses the browser's `crypto.getRandomValues()` API as its primary source of randomness.
+Bottle-Spinner uses the browser's `crypto.getRandomValues()` API as its primary source of randomness.

 The visual animation does not determine the result.